 Understand the Azure CLI 26.04 Repository 404

-If you point the Azure CLI source file at resolute on Ubuntu 26.04, apt update fails because Microsoft has not published that suite yet.
+If you force the Azure CLI source file to use resolute on Ubuntu 26.04, apt update fails because Microsoft has not published that suite yet.

 If you are not sure which Ubuntu release you are on, confirm it first with our guide to check Ubuntu version.

-At the moment, the clean answer is to wait for Microsoft’s native Ubuntu 26.04 packages instead of pointing 26.04 at an older Ubuntu suite.
+Although Microsoft’s upstream troubleshooting notes describe older-suite fallbacks for unsupported distributions, avoid that path on Ubuntu 26.04 because it mixes release suites.
+The clean answer is to wait for Microsoft’s native Ubuntu 26.04 packages.
 If you already added the unsupported source file, remove it so APT returns to a healthy state.

 sudo rm -f /etc/apt/sources.list.d/azure-cli.sources